pierre-veron/PBD_analog/2-simulate_trees/3-varBD/README.md

 ## Files
 * `sim_parameters.csv`: a table of the PBD parameters used in the simulations
 * `1-predict_variable_BD_rates.ipynb`: notebook to calculate the time-dependant BD rates based on the PBD parameters defined in the previous file.
-This script generates the output:
+This script generates the output (in the directory `simulations_output/3-varBD`):
     * `variable_BDrates.npy` a `numpy` array containing the values of the rates for each time-step and each combination of parameters defined in `sim_parameters.csv`
-* `2-Compare_PBD_varBD_trees.Rmd`: a notebook to generate the trees based on the time-dependant BD model and calculate some statistics on those trees.
+* `2-simulate_varBD.Rmd` and `2bis-simulate_varBD.Rmd`: simulate the trees under the time-dependent BD rates with the rates calculated previously.
+The first script is for the cases where all the PBD rates vary independently, and the second script is for the simplified case where $\lambda_1 = \lambda_3$ and $\mu_1 = \mu_2$.

 ## Output
-The generated trees and statistics are stored in
+The generated trees, data and statistics are stored in
 ```
 simulations_output/3-varBD
 ```